Xamarsia/photo-sharing-platform-frontend/README.md

 ## UI Prototype

 This frontend application has been designed in Figma prior to development.
-The design process in Figma ensured that the layout, color schemes, typography, and overall aesthetics aligned with the project goals.
+The design process ensured that the layout, color schemes, typography, and overall aesthetics aligned with the project goals.

-Although some changes were made during the final stages of development, the prototype still retains its core functionality and visual design.
+Although some adjustments were made during the final development stages, the prototype still retains its core functionality and visual design.

 ### UI Prototype V 1.0

-This initial prototype was created on a smartphone without any special styles.
-The main goal was to understand the consistency of the components and the layout of the pages.
+This initial prototype was created on a smartphone without any special styles, focusing primarily on the consistency of the components and the layout of the pages.

 [SPSP Prototype V 1.0 Smartphone](https://www.figma.com/design/QdF9eraM5d03OU5veQ9Eno/SPSP-Prototype-1.0-Smartphone?t=zIo7kOkAvCnF3ZwC-1)